tmdc-io/prometheus/docs/querying/functions.md

 buckets.)
 Furthermore, if there are non-monotonic bucket counts even after this adjustment, they are increased to the value of the previous buckets to enforce monotonicity.
-The latter is evidence for an actual issue with the input data and is therefore flagged with an informational annotation reading `input to histogram_quantile needed to be fixed for monotonicity`.
+The latter is evidence for an actual issue with the input data and is therefore flagged by an info-level annotation reading `input to histogram_quantile needed to be fixed for monotonicity`.
 If you encounter this annotation, you should find and remove the source of the invalid data.

 ## `histogram_stddev()` and `histogram_stdvar()`

-_Both functions only act on native histograms, which are an experimental feature.
-The behavior of these functions may change in future versions of Prometheus, including their removal from PromQL._

-`histogram_stddev(v instant-vector)` returns the estimated standard deviation of observations in a native histogram, based on the geometric mean of the buckets where the observations lie.
-Samples that are not native histograms are ignored and do not show up in the returned vector.
+`histogram_stddev(v instant-vector)` returns the estimated standard deviation of observations for each histogram sample in `v`, based on the geometric mean of the buckets where the observations lie.
+Float samples are ignored and do not show up in the returned vector.

-Similarly, `histogram_stdvar(v instant-vector)` returns the estimated standard variance of observations in a native histogram.
+Similarly, `histogram_stdvar(v instant-vector)` returns the estimated standard variance of observations for each histogram sample in `v`.

-## `double_exponential_smoothing()`

-**This function has to be enabled via the [feature flag](../feature_flags.md#experimental-promql-functions) `--enable-feature=promql-experimental-functions`.**

-`double_exponential_smoothing(v range-vector, sf scalar, tf scalar)` produces a smoothed value for time series based on the range in `v`.
-The lower the smoothing factor `sf`, the more importance is given to old data.
-The higher the trend factor `tf`, the more trends in the data is considered.
-Both `sf` and `tf` must be between 0 and 1.
-For additional details, refer to [NIST Engineering Statistics Handbook](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc433.htm).
-In Prometheus V2 this function was called `holt_winters`.
-This caused confusion since the Holt-Winters method usually refers to triple exponential smoothing.
-Double exponential smoothing as implemented here is also referred to as "Holt Linear".

-`double_exponential_smoothing` should only be used with gauges.

 ## `hour()`

-`hour(v=vector(time()) instant-vector)` returns the hour of the day for each of the given times in UTC.
+`hour(v=vector(time()) instant-vector)` interpretes float samples in `v` as timestamps (number of seconds since January 1, 1970 UTC) and returns the hour of the day (in UTC) for each of those timestamps.
 Returned values are from 0 to 23.
+Histogram samples in the input vector are ignored.

 ## `idelta()`

 `idelta(v range-vector)` calculates the difference between the last two samples in the range vector `v`, returning an instant vector with the given deltas and equivalent labels.
+Both samples must be either float samples or histogram samples.
+Elements in `v` where one of the last two samples is a float sample and the other is a histogram sample will be omitted from the result vector, flagged by a warn-level annotation.

-`idelta` should only be used with gauges.
+`idelta` should only be used with gauges (for both floats and histograms).

 ## `increase()`

 `increase(v range-vector)` calculates the increase in the time series in the range vector.
 Breaks in monotonicity (such as counter resets due to target restarts) are automatically adjusted for.
 The increase is extrapolated to cover the full time range as specified in the range vector selector, so that it is possible to get a non-integer result even if a counter increases only by integer increments.

 The following example expression returns the number of HTTP requests as measured over the last 5 minutes, per time series in the range vector: